Earth DayECOSYSTEMEnvironment

 9th of June World Coral Triangle Day

-Some common ways to celebrate this event are beach clean-ups, sustainable seafood dinners and beach parties, and exhibitions where the individuals celebrate coral triangle day under the banner.
+Some common ways people celebrated this event included beach clean-ups, sustainable seafood dinners, beach parties, and exhibitions where individuals celebrated Coral Triangle Day under the banner.

-If you belong to one of the six coral triangle regions, you can still participate by following these hashtags on Twitter: #loveforcorals, #coraltriangle, #coraltriangleday.
+If you belonged to one of the six Coral Triangle regions, you could still participate by following these hashtags on Twitter: #loveforcorals, #coraltriangle, #coraltriangleday.

-On the 28th of June 2021, DENR CALABARZON celebrated world coral triangle day by circulating the urgency to protect the natural biodiversity area of Mabini, Batangas.
+On the 28th of June 2021, DENR CALABARZON celebrated World Coral Triangle Day by highlighting the urgency to protect the natural biodiversity area of Mabini, Batangas.

-Cyan Planet celebrated the world coral triangle day 2021 with the message “Shared water, Shared solutions.”
+Cyan Planet celebrated World Coral Triangle Day 2021 with the message “Shared Water, Shared Solutions.”

 How to Celebrate Coral Triangle Day?